nqminds/SBOM-GAP/packages/docusaurus/docs/working-docs/cli/30-usage/30-usage.md

 CWE_ID CWE-354 has type: not-memory-related
 ```

-The `-getHistory` flag will return all previous versions of a CPE and for each version will try and find known CVEs and CWEs (vulnerabilities).
-It also classifies each CWE into memory related issues or other.
-Can take as an argument various types of CPEs such as: cpe:2.3:\a:\busybox:busybox:1.33.2, cpe:/a:doxygen:doxygen:1.7.2.
-For cpes that contain ':' please place them inside quotes. e.g. : `nqmvul -getHistory "cpe:2.3:a:openssl:openssl:1.1.1:::::::"` .
+All previous iterations of a CPE will be returned by the `-getHistory` flag, which will also attempt to identify any known CVEs and CWEs (vulnerabilities) for each version.
+Each CWE is also categorised as memory-related or not.
+Can take as an argument various types of CPEs such as: `cpe:2.3:\a:\busybox:busybox:1.33.2`, `cpe:/a:doxygen:doxygen:1.7.2`.
+For cpes that contain trailing ':' please place them inside quotes. e.g. : `nqmvul -getHistory "cpe:2.3:a:openssl:openssl:1.1.1:::::::"` .
 Output is saved to output/output.txt